 - Risks and benefits associated with clinical research

-- Details of potential clinical research opportunities including those with potential therapeutic benefit (clinical trial) and those without any potential therapeutic benefit (tissue donation)
+- Details of potential clinical research opportunities, including those with potential therapeutic benefit (clinical trial) and those without any potential therapeutic benefit (tissue donation)

-Once you and our team decide that participating in a clinical trial is right for you, we will work with you to complete the following:
+Once you and our care team decide that participating in a clinical trial is right for you, we will work with you to complete the following:

 - Informed consent, ensuring that you: have all the information that you need before you opt in, understand your privacy rights, and know that you can opt out at any time

-- Your screening, which may include a physical exam, blood work, and imaging
+- Your screening, which may include: a physical exam, blood work, and imaging

 Only through pre-clinical and clinical research can new drugs be developed and tested.
 Participating in a clinical trial provides the opportunity for patients to benefit from new therapies and approaches to cancer care.
-All current and standard of care cancer treatment options went through a clinical trial process before being approved and available to patients.
+All current and standard of care cancer treatment options went through a clinical trial process before being approved and becoming available to patients.

 Clinical research is not just an option for late-stage disease.
 Some clinical trials can focus on improving early diagnosis, stopping the recurrence of cancer, reducing side effects, or improving quality of life.
 Federal laws and regulations ensure safety and ethical standards for all clinical research participation.